roshantitus/sql-query-browser-for-elasticsearch/readme.md

 You can then access petclinic here: http://localhost:8080/query-tool/

-## In case you find a bug/suggested improvement for Spring Petclinic
+## In case you find a bug/suggested improvement for Sql Query Browser for Elasticsearch
 Our issue tracker is available here: https://github.com/roshantitus/sql-query-browser-for-elasticsearch/issues

-## Working with Query Browser in Eclipse/STS
+## Working with Query Browser for Elasticsearch in Eclipse/STS

 ### Pre requisites:
 The following items should be installed in your system: